-Shift differential pay will not be paid when an employee is absent from work for the following reasons: suspension without pay, approved workers' compensation except when in a full-time status in accordance with General Order 6 - 14, requested leave of absence without pay, sick leave after five (5) consecutive days or when placed in inactive service status.
+Shift differential pay will not be paid when an employee is absent from work for the following reasons: suspension without pay, approved workers' compensation except when in a full-time status in accordance with General Order 6-14, requested leave of absence without pay, sick leave after fifteen (15) consecutive calendar days except for approved FMLA leave, or when placed in inactive service status.

 - Section 3.
 Assignment pay.
-The assignment pay as detailed in Appendix A of this Article shall be paid in the amount shown on a biweekly basis.
-In order to be eligible for assignment pay, the employee must be assigned to the applicable unit, squad, etc. (e.g., the Flight Unit) or designated as an active member of a particular team or is appointed to and used to perform a particular function (e.g., the Dive Team, negotiator). - Section 4.
+The assignment pay as detailed in Appendix A of this Article shall be the amount or percentage shown but will be paid on a biweekly basis.
+In order to be eligible for assignment pay or percentage, the employee must be assigned to the applicable unit, squad, etc. (e.g., the Flight Unit) or designated as an active member of a particular team or is appointed to and used to perform a particular function (e.g., the Dive Team, negotiator). - Section 4.
 Canine (K-9) Sergeant pay.
 Employees who are assigned as K-9 Sergeant and who have an assigned canine to care for shall receive 1.5 hours pay per day (i.e., 21.0 hours per pay period) at the current minimum wage established by the State of Florida for time spent caring for the canine outside of their normal duty hours.
-Advance approval shall be required from the appropriate Bureau Commander or his designee before a K-9

-Sergeant can work any additional hours in the care and maintenance of his canine.
+Advance approval shall be required from the appropriate Bureau Commander or his designee before a K-9 Sergeant can work any additional hours in the care and maintenance of his canine.
 K-9 pay will not be paid to a Sergeant when he uses vacation time and places the canine at the kennel or when he is on sick leave.